alt

 6. Submit a reimbursement claim

 *Important: Please apply early to help ensure you receive a decision on your application before the training start date.
-Most applicants will receive a decision on their application in two weeks.
 Training may begin before an employer receives a decision.
 If training begins and the application is denied, the employer will be responsible for all costs.

 Additional Details: